“God put me on this earth to accomplish a certain number of things and right now, I am so far behind I shall never die.” -unknown

 There are a few variables that take too long to explain here, but basically: The governments expect their money to be sent to them throughout the year (by quarterly estimated payments or paycheck withholding).
 When you don’t pay on time, the government is loaning you the money, so you get to pay the interest.
 Penalties are imposed to encourage compliance.

-PA – OH – IN – MO RESIDENTS: We do not file municipal extensions.
+PA, OH, MI, IN, NY & MO state residents: We do not file municipal extensions.
 Please check with your local taxing authority to see what you need to do.
 If you need a copy of the Federal 4868, email us, and we will forward it to you.